Greater Vancouver Zoo: 21st century

 New educational programs were introduced by the zoo.
-In 2005, the "Radical Raptor Birds of Prey" show was created, in which eagles, owls, hawks, and falcons performed free flying presentations at the zoo's amphitheatre.
+In 2005, the "Radical Raptor Birds of Prey" show was created, in which eagles, owls, hawks, and falcons performed free flying presentations at the amphitheatre.
 Since then, the zoo has introduced a one-week summer camp program for children ages 10–14 to handle and learn about the many birds of prey species since 2007.
-In 2006, the zoo opened its indoor "Animalasium – Educational Training Centre" to teach the public about conservation and education for animals and their environments.
-In addition, the centre will also be used for various other functions, such as birthday parties, group sessions and guest speaker events.
-Furthermore, the zoo offers educational walking tours for school groups that is based on a B.C.
+In 2006, the zoo opened its indoor Animalasium – Educational Training Centre to teach the public about conservation and education for animals and their environments.
+In addition, the centre is also used for various other functions, such as birthday parties, group sessions and guest speaker events.
+The zoo offers educational walking tours for school groups that is based on a B.C.
 Ministry of Education curriculum.

 The new owners also completed building new enclosures for the grizzly bear, the Arctic wolf, the camels, the mountain sheep, and the hippopotamus, while making improvements to the giraffe enclosure.
 On August 23, 2008, the zoo introduced a pair of muskox to their new 32000 sqft enclosure, which with the Arctic wolf, Arctic fox, reindeer, and emperor, and snow goose enclosures, completes their new Arctic Section exhibit.

 The zoo's new general manager, Serge Lussier, announced expansive plans for a more immersive "zoo of the future" in spring 2020, including several multi-million dollar projects expected to be completed over the course of the next several years.
 This included plans to re-structure over half of its area into a sprawling, multi-species savannah landscape, as well as an engaging area for big cats, and an observation walkway.
 However, despite seeing record-breaking summer attendance owing to its status as an outdoor attraction, progress was slowed due to the COVID-19 pandemic.
 Despite the setbacks, the zoo underwent extensive changes; renovations were made on many of the zoo's habitats and fences, including its giraffe viewing platform, and a larger front entrance was constructed along with a new gift shop and guest services area.
 Among the zoo's new animals are three grizzly bear cubs orphaned in the wild in Alberta.

-In the summer of 2021, the zoo opened a new walkthrough section, Mesozoic Adventure, a Jurassic Park-esque section featuring a dozen life-sized animatronic dinosaurs.
-Also in 2021, the zoo received the Colonel G.D.
-Dailley conservation award for its work in Oregon spotted frog recovery.
+In the summer of 2021, the zoo opened a new walk-through exhibit, Mesozoic Adventure, a Jurassic Park-esque area featuring a dozen life-sized animatronic dinosaurs.

+On July 1st, 2023, the zoo opened a second walk-through exhibit, Wallaby Walkthrough.
+The experience consists of a small looped trail that runs through a portion of a multi-species enclosure, featuring red-necked wallabies, red kangaroos and an emu.